 It’s not just your imagination—female athletes (and women in general) experience certain orthopedic issues more often than men.
 Not only that, but our injuries and recovery times also look a little different.

-At Midwest Orthopedic Hospital, we know that prevention is the key to many orthopedic injuries.
+At Midwest Orthopedic Specialty Hospital, we know that prevention is the key to many orthopedic injuries.
 While some common orthopedic issues in women are related to hormones and even genetics, others are preventable with the right steps.
-Here’s how to keep your orthopedic health in top form, regardless of age or activity level.
+Keep reading to find out how to keep your orthopedic health in top form, regardless of age or activity level.

 So why are orthopedic issues common in women?
-For many reasons, female bodies have a higher risk of developing common orthopedic conditions like certain forms of arthritis and osteoporosis.
+For many reasons, female bodies have a higher risk of developing common orthopedic conditions like certain forms of arthritis, osteoporosis, stress fractures, ankle injuries, and many more.
 Researchers have discovered some answers (like hormone levels, bone density, reproduction, and gender behaviors), but other reasons have yet to be determined.

 The good news is that the more you learn about these orthopedic challenges, the better you can identify and advocate for your healthcare needs.
 So, what are some of the most common women’s orthopedic issues?